opencast/opencast/docs/guides/user/docs/events.md

 ## Events Statuses

-The Progress column shows in which state the Event is.
+The progress column shows in which state the event is.
 These are the possible values and their meaning:

 * **Scheduled**: The Event is scheduled for recording
 * **Recording**: The Event is currently being recorded
 * **Ingesting**: The recorded files are being ingested by Opencast
 * **Pending**: The Event is in the processing queue and waiting to be processed
 * **Processing**: The Event is currently being processed
-* **Paused**: The task is paused and requires manual action (such as cutting for example) to proceed further
+* **Paused**: The task is paused and requires manual action (for example cutting) to proceed
-* **Processing canceled**: The processing of the Event has been stopped
+* **Processing canceled**: The processing of the event has been stopped
 * **Processed**: The Event has been successfully processed

 Errors:

 * **Recording failure**: An error occurred while Recording
-* **Processing failure**: An error occurred while Processing
+* **Processing failure**: An error occurred while processing

-## How to edit Events
+## How to Edit Events

 Use the edit icon ( ![icon_hamburger][] ) on the Actions column to open the Event’s details and start editing.